 - Families are asked to share basic information about medical and family history and can choose to submit saliva samples (saliva kits are mailed to participants’ homes).

-How to Get Involved in SPARK at UNC
+How to Get Involved in SPARK

 - Consent to share information about yourself and/or your child with autism and agree to be recontacted for future studies (there’s no obligation to participate).